jsapede/ohmigo-ha-pelletstove/README.md

 And finally the digital input/output of the stove has only 1°C precision wutch is sometimes limiting.

 # Approach
-As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send orders to the stove using the wired temperature sensor (witch is a kty80 in my case), by mimicking its behaviour using a speecific device that sends variable ressistor values.
+As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the WTS throuh a specific equipement.

-So said, sending a low resistor value will simulate low temperature (< target + hysteresis) and force the stove to burn up, sending a high resistor value will simulate high temperature (> target) and the stove will stop burning.
+So said, sending a low resisance value will simulate low temperature (< target + hysteresis) and force the stove to burn up, sending a high resistor value will simulate high temperature (> target) and the stove will stop burning :

+- WTS = 5°C << STT + SHY => ignition
+- WTS = 45°C >> STT => extinction

-As a gift, sending corrections to the temperature sensor ( +/- x°C) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules.
+As a gift, sending corrections to the temperature sensor (WTC +/- x°C) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules :

+-  STT = 21°C
+-  WTS = 20°C + WTC and WTC = 1°C => extinction at 20°C instead of 21°C

 # Material